UBitSandBox/HYBRID-REST-DOC/source/includes/_public_status.md

 ## Public status Object
 Name | Type | Description
 --------- | ----------- | -----------
-ID | integer | Id of the public status
-TITLE | string | German title of the public status TITLE_F | string | French title of the public status TITLE_I | string | Italian title of the public status TITLE_E | string | English title of the public status
+id | integer | Id of the public status title | string | German title of the public status titleF | string | French title of the public status titleI | string | Italian title of the public status titleE | string | English title of the public status

 ## Get all public status
 ```shell